Manuel-3/Manuel-3.github.io/docs/animated-texture.md

 ![Blinking animation](./assets/minecraft-2.gif)

 To make it not play continuously, we can wait a bit until we restart the animation.
-For this its easier to make our own timer variable.
-(Note that my screen recorder seemingly didn't manage to get enough fps to record all frames so the gif might look like some are skipped.)
+For this its easier to make our own timer variable, so that the time isnt always increased each tick automatically, but instead we can choose to wait and only increase it when we want the blink to happen.
+To do this we make a `frame` variable which will replace our usual `world.getTime()` and just tells us which frame we are currently displaying, and a `nextBlink` variable that stores the moment in time when we want the next blink to happen.
+We can even add a bit of randomness into the blinking delay by using `math.random(min,max)` which gives us a number between min and max.

 ```lua
 local frames = {